krukmat/SmartBott/README.md

 To run this code, you will need the following components:

-- Seeed Studio XIAO board (based on the nRF52840 chipset)
+- Seeed Studio XIAO board (based on the nRF52840 or ESP32C chipset)
 - VL53L0X sensor
 - ArduinoBLE library
 - VL53L0X library